Reverse-path forwarding: Feasible mode

 In feasible mode, the FIB maintains alternate routes to a given IP address.
-If the incoming interface matches with any of the routes associated with the IP address, then the packet is forwarded.
+If the incoming interface matches any of the routes associated with the IP address, then the packet is forwarded.
 Otherwise, the packet is dropped.

 Loose mode

-In loose mode each incoming packet's source address is tested against the FIB.
+In loose mode, each incoming packet's source address is tested against the FIB.
 The packet is dropped only if the source address is not reachable via any interface on that router.

 Filtering vs. forwarding

 RPF is often interpreted as reverse-path filtering, particularly when it comes to unicast routing.
 This is an understandable alternate interpretation of the acronym in that when RPF is used with unicast routing as in RFC 3704, traffic is either permitted or denied based upon the RPF check passing or failing.
 The thought being that traffic is denied if it fails the RPF check and is therefore filtered.
 While uRPF is used as an ingress filtering mechanism, it is affected by reverse-path forwarding.

 Reverse path filters are typically used to disable asymmetric routing where an IP application has a different incoming and outgoing routing path.
 Its intent is to prevent a packet entering one interface from leaving via the other interfaces.
 Reverse-path Filtering is a feature of the Linux Kernel.